Bouncing on a trampoline doesn’t just provide hours of entertainment for children. They also can provide effective trampoline exercise for adults.

 Jabs: Hold your fists up in front of your chin, with your legs spread for balance and your knees bent slightly.

-Keep your core tight and give short sharp punches, alternating between use of your left and right arms.
+Keep your core tight and give short sharp punches, alternating between the use of your left and right arms.
 Use all your power, and try not to rotate your torso too much.

 (30 seconds of bouncing)